mshamir11/databaseAssignments/Assignment 4/readme.md

 delete_from_user(mydb,4)
 ```

+#### 3
-#### 3. Increment the price of all products priced below Rs.
+ Increment the price of all products priced below Rs.
 5000 by 10%, which were viewed by more than 10 users in the last 3 months.

+**Solution:**

 - Original SQL query: